 Unless renewed by appropriate action prior to its expiration, this charter will expire 2 years from the date the charter is filed.

 Membership and Designation:

 The Committee shall consist of up to 25 members, who are Special Government Employees (SGEs), and 6 ex-officio, non-voting members.
-SGEs and the Chair (who is also an SGE) shall be selected by the Secretary from individuals knowledgeable in such fields as deceased and living organ donation, health care public policy, transplantation medicine and surgery, critical care medicine and other medical specialties involved in the identification and referral of donors, non-physician transplant professions, nursing, epidemiology, immunology, law and bioethics, behavioral sciences, economics and statistics, as well as representatives of transplant candidates) transplant recipients, living organ donors, and family members of deceased and living organ donors.
-SGEs shall not serve while they are also serving on the OPTN Board of Directors.
-To the extent practicable, committee SGEs should represent the minority, gender, and geographic diversity of transplant candidates, transplant recipients, organ donors, and family members served by the OPTN.
+SGEs and the Chair (who is also an SGE) shall be selected by the Secretary from individuals knowledgeable in such fields as deceased and living organ donation, health care public policy, transplantation medicine and surgery, critical care medicine and other medical specialties involved in the identification and referral of donors, non-physician transplant professions, nursing, epidemiology, immunology, law and bioethics, behavioral sciences, economics and statistics, as well as representatives of transplant candidates, transplant recipients, living organ donors, and family members of deceased and living organ donors.
+Concurrent service on ACOT and the OPTN Board of Directors is not permitted.
+To the extent practicable, committee SGEs should represent the minority, gender, and geographic diversity of the transplant candidates, transplant recipients, organ donors, and family members served by the OPTN.

-SGEs shall be invited to serve for up to 4-year terms.
+SGEs shall be invited to serve for a term of up-to 4 years.

 Standing and ad hoc subcommittees, composed of members of the parent committee, and others, with approval and/or recommendation of the DFO, may be established to perform specific functions within the Committee’s jurisdiction.
 Subcommittees must report to the parent committee, and do not provide advice or work products directly to the Department or agency.
 The Department Committee Management Officer shall be notified upon establishment of each subcommittee, and shall be provided information on its name, membership, function, and estimated frequency of meetings.